salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # error.Conflicts

-There are changes on the server that conflict with what you're trying to deploy
+There are changes in the org that conflict with the local changes you're trying to deploy.

 # error.Conflicts.Actions